system-logic/motor-fault-diagnosis/README.md

 5. **Self-sufficient indicators over calibrated ones.** If a threshold needs a healthy background that doesn't reproduce between rig protocols, the threshold — not the data — is the problem.
-6. **Errors stay in the record.** Example: file-name numbers were initially misread as the plateau load (they are the sweep peak); the misinterpretation and the rollback are documented in the catalogs.
+6. **Errors stay in the record.** Two lived examples: file-name numbers misread as the plateau load (E1, rolled back and documented in the catalogs), and the 2-pole trap — a wide peak search returning the EM f1 line as the mechanical 1× (E3; both wrong runs preserved in `03_rotor_unbalance/outputs`, dissected in the report).
 The process is part of the result.
+7. **Measure the masker.** When a neighbouring line can contaminate an indicator, its amplitude is recorded next to the indicator in every window — exclusion decisions are made on measurements, not on geometry.

 ---